Haywood County License Hearing Guide

 What It Is

-- Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DMV had sufficient cause to suspend your driver's license.
+- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DMV has sufficient evidence to justify suspending your driver's license.

-- Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show "preponderance of the evidence" (more likely than not) that the suspension was justified, whereas a criminal court requires "proof beyond a reasonable doubt" for a conviction.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show that it is more likely than not that you were driving while impaired, rather than proving it beyond a reasonable doubt.

 How to Prepare